nystudio107/seomatic/README.md

 ### 1.1.17 -- 2016.05.10

 * [Fixed] Fixed a visual display issue with the SEOmatic FieldType Source labels
+* [Fixed] Facebook Article tags now use the proper data for author: and publisher:
 * [Improved] Updated the README.md

 ### 1.1.16 -- 2016.04.29